CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 ## Goals/Aspirations

 - To find and protect Vex'halia Reddington
-- Find out more about what it means to be Brightkinkin and find out more about his mother.
+- Find out more about what it means to be Brightkin and find out more about his mother.
 - To live his life to make those who have passed proud, and to fix the mistakes that he made.

 Things I want to do with Uhtred: